 (e) assessment and formulation

-(f) clinical issues in delivering CRT
+(f) clinical issues in delivering CRT and therapist competences

 (g) service-related issues (e.g. the practicalities of therapy and how it may be accommodated within services).

 It includes some teaching and live demonstration, video presentations, group and pair work, role plays and practice on CRT tasks.
 The aim is for trainees to gain enough working knowledge of CRT and to have had sufficient practice of CRT tasks to be able to begin therapy with clients under appropriate supervision.

 This is an intensive small group workshop for a maximum of 20 places.